-The plan also provides, at university cost, \$5,000 in life insurance for the faculty member's spouse or certified domestic partner and \$2,500 for each dependent child.
+The plan also provides, at University cost, \$5,000 in life insurance for the faculty member's spouse and \$2,500 for each dependent child.
 Dependent children are covered from 0 days to age 19 (to age 23 if a full-time student).
 When both husband and wife are employed at Vanderbilt and eligible for dependent life benefits, the dependent life benefits are provided to each.